rh-cssre/glitchtip-backend/README.md

 ### Load testing

 Locust is built into the dev dependencies.
-To run with locus run `docker-compose -f docker-compose.yml -f docker-compose.locust.yml up`
+To run with Locust run `docker-compose -f docker-compose.yml -f docker-compose.locust.yml up`

 Now go to localhost:8089 to run the test.